-This class is an opportunity for any female, grades 9-12, who has a special interest in singing.
-No student will be refused admittance except where there is limitation in space facilities, or good vocal balance dictates otherwise.
+This class is an opportunity for anyone who sings in the treble range.
+No student will be refused admittance.
 Students will study music theory, sight-reading, and music appreciation through class participation, performances, and district music festival.
 Prior choir experience is helpful, but not necessary.
 No audition is required.

-6511 Men's Choir Grades: 9-12 1.0 Credit
+6511 Tenor-Bass Choir Grades: 9-12 1.0 Credit

-This class is an opportunity for any male, grades 9-12 who has a special interest in singing.
+This class is an opportunity for anyone who sings in the tenor-bass range.
 No student will be refused admittance.
 Students will study music theory, sight reading, and music appreciation through class participation, performances and District Music Festival.
 Prior choir experience is helpful, but not necessary.
 No audition is required.